ghc-proposals/ghc-proposals/principles.rst

 *Motivation:* Visibility should be just that: a superficial property that describes (only) whether an argument is visible in the user-written source code.

-.. _`Pattern/Expression Duality Principle`:

-**Pattern/Expression Duality Principle (PEDP)**.
-(From `#448`_.)
-If the syntax of a pattern is also valid syntax for an expression, the pattern matches the expression.

-The `Pattern/Expression Duality Principle`_ holds for non-overloaded syntax today.
-For overloaded syntax, the matchability of a pattern depends on, for example, the ``Eq`` instance of a type and therefore cannot reliably uphold this principle.

-*Motivation:* This is the essence of pattern-matching, where we can deconstruct data that was constructed by an expression.

-From `#448_`.

 Name resolution and scoping
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~